pattersonconsulting/pattersonconsulting.github.io/blog_markdown_source/hitchhikers_guide_modern_data_products_5_appendix_A_definitions.md

 how is it used in ml?

+need to mention how we worked with data in a database pre-Dataframe

+* just jdbc / odbc to query database for some data via sql
+* iterate through the records, converting them into Rows in a dataset
+* turn rows into vectors that could be used in machine learning -- typically a vector format that was proprietary to the machine learning lib

 ### The Dataframe Construct as a Bridge Between Analyitcs and Machine Learning

 how is it a bridge between analytics and